 - Ask yourself what the lay community need to know

-- Ask a family member or friends to read through your lay summary before you submit
+- Ask family members or friends to read through your lay summary before you submit

 - Have you described context and other work in the field?